jameskeane/scrambler/README.md

 ## Getting started on Kubernetes

-Scrambler can easily be added to a standard kubeadm created cluster.
+Scrambler can easily be added to a "standard cluster" (currently tested on kubeadm).
 In the future, support for more customized clusters will be added using the `configz` api.